Emmanuel Rivera Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the fourth-most home runs in baseball (81 total, 1.4 per game).
+- The Nationals give up the fifth-most home runs in baseball (82 total, 1.4 per game).

-- In his most recent appearance on Wednesday, the right-hander tossed five innings against the Los Angeles Dodgers, giving up four earned runs while surrendering eight hits.
+- In his last outing on Wednesday against the Los Angeles Dodgers, the left-hander tossed five innings, allowing three earned runs while surrendering seven hits.

-- In six games this season, the 26-year-old has an ERA of 5.67, with 7.3 strikeouts per nine innings.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.